top of page

 You do not have to function.

-You are allowed to take time.
+You may take time.

-You are allowed to gather yourself first,
+You may first gather yourself

-before you act again.
+before you begin to act again.

 Eden does not push.